dbonach/helsinki-fullstackopen/part2/countries/README.md

 This is my implementation to problems 2.12 ~ 2.14 from [FullStackOpen](https://fullstackopen.com/en/)

-It's a simple application that fetch data about all countries in the world from [RestCountries API](https://restcountries.eu).
+It's a simple application that fetchs data about all countries in the world from [RestCountries API](https://restcountries.eu).

 <br/>